Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 Address: 2422 Tambon Pak Chong, Amphoe Pak Chong, Chang Wat Nakhon Ratchasima 30130, Thailand

-In Khao Yai, a lot of the accommodation themselves are experiences on their own and don’t serve only as an accommodation.
-Even if you’re not staying the night, some of these are even worth checking out in the day.
+In Khao Yai, a lot of the accommodation options are experiences in themselves.
+Some of these are worth checking out even if you don’t intend to stay the night!

 23) Baan Suan Noi: Dress up in Hobbit Houses

-Lord Of The Ring fans will love taking a trip here even if you’re not staying the night.
-Not only are the rooms adorably themed, there’s also an entire room filled with costumes (LOTR, Harry Potter, Snow White etc.).
-Pick an outfit and have a mini photoshoot around Baan Suan Noi.
+Fantasy fans will love Baan Suan Noi for its fantastic architecture that truly transports you into another world.
+Pick an outfit from one of your favourite films (LOTR, Harry Potter, Snow White etc.) and have a mini photo shoot around Baan Suan Noi.
 It’s a little further from most of the other attractions in Khao Yai (about 40 minutes from Farm Chokchai) but worth the trip!

 Address: Lat Bua Khao, Sikhio District, Nakhon Ratchasima 30340, Thailand